 - Sculpted Physique: Rather than just being a rock-shaped person, she even looks like has deltoids and the linea alba running from under her chest to her belly button like a thin woman.

-- Spam Attack: The "Tremors" Talent heavily reduces the cooldown of Impasse if the wall reaches its duration instead of being destroyed, potentially allowing her to quickly build walls.
+- Spam Attack: The "Tremors" Talent heavily reduces the cooldown of Impasse from a the 15 seconds down to 5 seconds, allowig her to unleash them in fairly quick succession.